Business Line enabling UAE e-Invoicing compliance for businesses

 However, the compliance burden is not limited to corporate payroll.
 From January 1, 2026, Saudi authorities moved to mandatory electronic salary transfers for domestic workers via official channels tied to Musaned, reinforcing the national direction toward traceable wage protection.
 The labour market is moving toward fully digital salary accountability.

-This page is compliance-led and Saudi-specific by design — prepared by Business Line, a certified SAP Partner delivering HR and business software across the GCC.
+This page is compliance-led and Saudi-specific by design — prepared by Business Line, a certified SAP Gold Partner delivering SAP Human Capital Management and business software across the GCC.
 It explains what changed in 2026, why data mismatch is the biggest risk, and how systems should behave to keep Qiwa contracts, Mudad submissions, and GOSI reporting synchronized.

 Now that enforcement operates through interconnected platforms, Saudi HR compliance depends on synchronization rather than submission.
 In 2026, mismatch across Qiwa, Mudad, and GOSI is the primary compliance risk.